 - 1/4 cup chopped pecans

-- Preheat oven to 350 F degrees.
-Line an 8 x 8 square baking pan with parchment paper leaving a slight overhang on the edges for easier removal.
+Preheat oven to 350°F. Line an 8x8-inch square baking pan with parchment paper leaving a slight overhang on the edges for easier removal.

 - In a large bowl, combine the oats, flour, coconut sugar, baking soda, and salt.
 Pour in the melted coconut oil/peanut butter mixture and stir until combined and thick.